coinse/cs453-assignment5-python-dd/README.md

 ## Libraries and Python Version
 As always, the template repository is configured with Python 3.9; there are no external libraries used.

-## Submission Deadline
-You need to submit this assignment before 18:00 on 24th of May, 2023.